kmzbrnoI/mtbbus-protocol/architecture.md

 Packet consists of variable numbers of bytes.

 1. **Address byte** contains slave 8-bit address.
 Only this byte has ninth bit = 1.
 This byte is present only in direction master → slave.
+Each slave module should receive data addressed only for the module and broadcast data.
+   Broadcast commands have address = 0.
+Thus module address 0 is forbidden.
 2. **Header byte** contains number of data bytes following.
-This number excludes address byte, header byte, command type byte and xor byte.
+This number excludes address byte, header byte, command type byte and checksum byte.
 3. **Command code byte**.
 4. **Data bytes**.
 Up to 255 data bytes.
-5. **xor** todo::CRC16?
+5. **Checksum** todo::CRC16?

 Note that when slave module sends data to master, packet starts with *Header Byte*.
 All bytes in packet from slave modules have 9. bit = 0.